A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Preliminaries

-Another way of describing $\Delta(\H)$ is that it is the smallest simplicial complex that contains $\H$ as a subset.
+Another way of describing $\Delta(\H)$ is that it is the smallest simplicial complex that contains $\H$ as a subset (after removing multi-edges and empty edges from $\H$).
 We can flip this around and introduce $\delta(\H)$ as the largest simplicial complex contained within $\H$.
 Unless $\H = \Delta(\H)$, this \emph{lower closure} is not in the same hyperblock as $\H$.
-In practice in hypergraphs observed from real-world datasets, $\delta(\H)$ tends to be much smaller than $\H$ and may not be informative of the hypergraph structure.
+In practice in hypergraphs observed from real-world datasets, $\delta(\H)$ tends to be much smaller than $\H$ (possibly empty) and may not be informative of the hypergraph structure.
 However, it is a valid simplicial complex and provides insight into what portion of the hypergraph is a simplicial complex.
 Intuitively, $\Delta(\H)$ is the simplicial complex obtained from $\H$ via ``additions," whereas $\delta(\H)$ is obtained from $\H$ via ``peeling."